-There are several types of commercially available ball bearings that are intended to fit specific needs.
-However, this page will focus specifically on the difference between radial deep groove ball bearings and angular contact ball bearings.
-Although deep groove ball bearings and angular contact ball bearings are both types of ball bearings, these two bearing types have very distinct characteristics and are designed to be used in different applications.
+This article is intended to focus specifically on the difference between radial deep groove ball bearings and angular contact ball bearings which have very distinct characteristics and are used in different applications and industry’s.

 Deep Groove Ball Bearings

 Also referred to as radial ball bearings, these bearings are the most popular and widely used in industrial machinery applications because of their versatility.